 While the evolution of the above figures is influenced by changes in the Committee structure and number of Board members, the development of costs reflects the relative stability of Board membership fees and expense allowances since 2006.

-The 2021 budget of CHF 10 million (approved at the Annual General Meeting 2021) and the proposed 2022 budget of CHF 10 million are in line with the five-year compensation history.
+The 2022 budget of CHF 10 million (approved at the Annual General Meeting 2022) and the proposed 2023 budget of CHF 10.5 million are in line with the five-year compensation budgets submitted to approval and compensation history.